The Beginner’s Guide to Buying Your First Home: Everything You Need to Know

 Insurance

-In Canada, you need home insurance in order to get a mortgage.
-Here are two types of insurance you will likely need when purchasing your first home.
+In Canada, you need home insurance to get a mortgage.
+There are two types of insurance you will likely need when purchasing your first home.

 Mortgage Default Insurance

-If you buy your home with a down payment that is less than 20% of the cost of your home (which most first-time homebuyers do), you will need to purchase the Canada Mortgage and Housing Corporation (CMHC) mortgage default insurance.
+If you buy your home with a down payment that is less than 20% of the cost of your home (which most first-time home buyers do), you must purchase the Canada Mortgage and Housing Corporation (CMHC) mortgage insurance.
 This insurance protects lenders in case you default on your loan.

 Property Insurance